 In other parish and neighborhood news, Hope House, our day shelter on Austin Street, is going well and smoothly under the new management of Donna Earnest, with help from some of our friends who come in for services.
-A steady stream of neighbors come on weekdays to use the showers, telephone, mail services and laundry; a calm, quiet and upbeat atmosphere as Donna and Tim talk with and pray with our friends who come there.
-As things level out, they will be providing more services to increase hope in the lives of our neighbors.
+A steady stream of neighbors come on weekdays to use the showers, telephone, mail services and laundry; a calm, quiet and upbeat atmosphere as Donna talks with and prays with our friends.
+We will be providing more services to increase hope in the lives of our neighbors.
 Stay tuned!

-This fall two more beds were added in the Seeds to Success Garden on our lot behind the church building continues to grow.
-March 15th four new beds were built and planted with vegetables for our neighbors!
-A new Occupational Therapy class at LSU Medical School will offer their ideas and energy, along with our continuing partners: Project-ING, the LSU Agricultural Center and Shreveport Green.
+This fall two more beds were added in the Seeds to Success Garden on our lot behind the church building is looking at its third planting!
+Four new beds were built this spring and planted with vegetables for our neighbors.
+The fall Occupational Therapy class at LSU Medical School will offer their ideas and energy, along with our continuing partners: Project-ING, the LSU Agricultural Center and Shreveport Green.
 Classes on healthy eating and cooking are being offered to our neighbors by the Ag.
 Center, and plans are being laid for new possibilities as the garden in expanded.
 All for the glory of God and the health of our neighbors!

 Every Wednesday: Holy Eucharist in the Chapel, using Enriching Our Worship liturgy, 12:15 pm

 5:00 pm in the Chapel: Holy Eucharist, Rite I

 Around 9:20 am Communion in the Garden (or in the church if the weather is bad.)
 Informal; all are welcome!

 11:00 am in the Church: Holy Eucharist, Rite II with hymns and sermon